wp-plugins/mywebtonet-performancestats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can "dyno test" the your PHP and MySQL servers and run a network test to determine the speed of your network.
+With the performance test plugin you can test the CPU and MySQL speed on your webserver and your MySQL server.
+The plugin also performs a network test to determine how fast your uplink network connection is on your webserver.

 == Description ==